ozzann/my-vagrant/README.md

 ### Jenkins

-   Jenkins is a powerful for Continuous Integration.
+   Jenkins is a powerful tool for Continuous Integration.
 It allows you run tests almost immediately after commiting changes.
 Moreover, Jenkins has just a huge set of different plugins for any purpose.

    In this case Jenkins is bound to GitHub repositories by using just one plugin called **GitHub Plugin.**